+Subtotal: 36

 General Education Requirements

 The college has a 40-credit General Education program which is required for all undergraduate programs.
 The Bachelor of Professional Studies is the only degree program with an approved alternate general education program.
 It includes several courses BPS students may have completed in prior college work and will not need to repeat.
 Other courses have been selected that will satisfy General Education outcomes as well as program requirements in both concentrations.